Sultanbeyli Gücü S.K.

-Fatih Vatan Spor Kulübü is a women's football team based in Fatih, Istanbul.
+Sultanbeyli Gücü Spor Kulübü (formerly known as Fatih Vatan Spor Kulübü) is a women's football team based in Fatih, Istanbul.
 The team completed the 2016–17 season of Turkish Women's Second Football League as champion, and were promoted to the Turkish Women's First Football League.

 History

-Fatih Vatan Spor was founded in 2006 as the sports club of Fatih Vatan High School, which is situated at Vatan Boulevard in Fatih district of Istanbul.
+Sultanbeyli Gücü was founded in 2006 as the sports club of Fatih Vatan High School, which is situated at Vatan Boulevard in Fatih district of Istanbul.
 The team finished the 2016–17 Women's Second League season following the play-off round as champion, and were promoted to the Women's First League.

-Fatih Vatan Spor finished the 2018–19 First League in ninth place, and was relegated to the Second League after their second First League season.
+Sultanbeyli Gücü finished the 2018–19 First League in ninth place, and was relegated to the Second League after their second First League season.

 Stadium

-Fatih Mimar Sinan Stadium, home ground of Fatih Vatan Spor until the end of the 2023–24 Super League season.
+Fatih Mimar Sinan Stadium, home ground of Sultanbeyli Gücü until the end of the 2023–24 Super League season.